aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-table-of-contents/_index.md

 Using the **Style** class retrieved for the particular TOC level you want to modify, you can also modify how these appear in the document.
 To change how this appears firstly **Style.paragraph_format** must be called to retrieve the paragraph formatting for the style.
 From this the tab stops can be retrieved by calling **ParagraphFormat.tab_stops** and the appropriate tab stop modified.
 Using this same technique the tab itself can be moved or removed all together.
 Below example shows how to modify the position of the right tab stop in TOC related paragraphs.

-{{< gist "aspose-words" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_table_of_content-ChangeTOCTabStops.py" >}}
+{{< gist "aspose-words-gists" "e9d8f984dac599756ccb4a64b8c79768" "Examples-DocsExamples-DocsExamples-Programming with Documents-Contents Management-working_with_table_of_content-ChangeTOCTabStops.py" >}}

 ## Removing a Table of Contents from the Document